nileane/TangerineUI-for-Mastodon/README.md

 * To use on your instance, simply copy & paste the contents of [`TangerineUI.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI.css) to the **Custom CSS** field in the administration panel on your Mastodon instance (Navigate to https://*domain*/admin/settings/appearance).
    * 🪻 For the purple variant, copy the contents of [`TangerineUI-purple.css`](https://github.com/nileane/TangerineUI-for-Mastodon/blob/main/TangerineUI-purple.css) instead.
+   * ⚠️ Caution: Using the 'Custom CSS' field to apply Tangerine UI will prevent all users on your instance from being able to choose another theme in their settings.
+Please make sure there is a consensus among your users for doing so.

-* If you're not an admin, you can still use Tangerine UI using a userstyle browser extension (ie. [Stylus](https://add0n.com/stylus.html)).
+* If you're not an admin, you can still use Tangerine UI using a browser extension (ie. [Stylus](https://add0n.com/stylus.html)).

 ### Things to know
-* This is still pretty early, and this is a personal project, so things might not be styled properly in some places.
-[Feel free to message me](https://nileane.fr/@nileane) if you notice anything wonky though :)
 * **Tangerine UI currently only supports Mastodon's single column layout**.
 The advanced view (multiple columns) will not be affected.
 * **Tangerine UI auto-switches from light to dark mode based on your OS preference**, whether you set your Mastodon theme to *Mastodon (Dark)* or *Mastodon (Light*).
 * Check your Mastodon instance version before using.
 The latest Mastodon release checked to be compatible is indicated in the CSS file header.